iExecBlockchainComputing/iexec-sdk/README.md

-iexec task show <taskid> # show task identified by taskid iexec task show <taskid> --watch # wait for task to be COMPLETED or CLAIMED iexec task show <taskid> --download [fileName] # download the result of a COMPLETED task iexec task claim <taskid> # claim a task requested by the user if the final deadline is reached and the task is still not COMPLETED
+iexec task show <taskid> # show task identified by taskid iexec task show <taskid> --watch # wait for task to be COMPLETED or CLAIMED iexec task show <taskid> --download [fileName] # download the result of a COMPLETED task iexec task show <taskid> --download [fileName] --decrypt # download and decrypt the result of a COMPLETED task iexec task claim <taskid> # claim a task requested by the user if the final deadline is reached and the task is still not COMPLETED
 ```